Things to Know

 - The list of preferred tracks you submit to the Match is called a Rank Order List.

-- You must log in to the online NMS Match System to enter and certify your Rank Order List by the Rank Order List deadline, 11:59 p.m.
-Eastern Time on April 13, 2022.
+- You must log into the online NMS Match System to enter and certify your Rank Order List by the Rank Order List deadline, 11:59 p.m.
+Eastern Time on April 11, 2023.

 - If you do not intend to submit a Rank Order List for the Match, you must withdraw from the Match using the NMS Match System.